IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  ============================================================  ==
 Identifiers                             Header     Description
 ======================================  =========  ============================================================  ==
-Period      Scenario        Load level  Generator  Maximum (minimum) power generation of the unit by load level  MW
+Period      Scenario        LoadLevel   Generator  Maximum (minimum) power generation of the unit by load level  MW
 ==========  ==============  ==========  =========  ============================================================  ==

+Not all the generators must be defined as columns of these files, only those with values different from 0.

 This information can be used for considering scheduled outages or weather-dependent operating capacity.

 To force a generator to produce 0 a lower value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be introduced.
 This is needed to limit the solar production at night, for example.
 It can be used also for upper-bounding and/or lower-bounding the output of any generator (e.g., run-of-the-river hydro, wind).
 If the user introduces a maximum generation value that is lower than the minimum generation value, the model will adjust the minimum generation value to match the maximum.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.